Namchee/windgraph/README.md

 <img src="https://windgraph.vercel.app/api/og/%5C*%5C*Hello%5C*%5C*,%20I'm%20%60Windgraph%60?title-class=text-white&container-class=bg-gradient-to-b%20from-rose-400%20via-fuchsia-500%20to-indigo-500&subtitle=by%20Namchee&subtitle-class=text-white" />

+## Q & a

+### I'm using `image-left` / `image-right` template

 ## Limitations

 Besides the limit of Tailwind itself, there are two main limitations of using Windgraph:

 ### Static Template

-Currently you cannot use any other template other than the provided one.
-This will be addressed in future releases.
+Currently you cannot use any other form of template other than the provided one.
+This will be addressed in future release where you can craft template and use it for your personal use.

 ### URL Length Limitation

 While there are no actual limitations for URL length according to [RFC 2616](http://www.faqs.org/rfcs/rfc2616.html), it's recommended to keep the URL length to 2048 characters at maximum.
-Bearing that in mind, you shouldn't add too much Tailwind classes or using too much arbitrary values.
+Bearing that in mind, you shouldn't add too much Tailwind classes or using too much arbitrary values that contains long values.

 ## License